-E-Supported in events only
+E-Event only supported

 In Table 20, when a set of events is sent in response to a single request, the events are listed in an arbitrary order.
 An asterisk () indicates the event that contains the same Reference ID as the request.
 For more information, refer to the Genesys 7 Events and Models Reference Manual and the Voice Platform SDK 7.6 .NET (or Java) API Reference.